Vacuum loops in light-front field theory

 \section{Introduction}

 Quantum field theory (QFT) formulated in terms of light-front (LF) variables \cite{Dir,KS,ChMa,LKS,BPP} has a few unusual features which are sometimes interpreted as indicating its inconsistency or incompleteness \cite{McCR,Burk}.
 One problem appeared to be paradoxically related to the most celebrated property of the LF quantization, namely vacuum simplicity.
-As is well known, positivity of the LF momentum $p^+$ together with its conservation implies that the ground state of any dynamical model cannot contain quanta carrying $p^+\neq 0$.
-Only a tiny subset of all field modes, namely those carrying $p^+=0$ - the LF zero modes - can contribute.
+As is well known, positivity of the LF momentum $p^+$ together with its conservation implies that the ground state of any interacting model cannot contain quanta carrying $p^+\neq 0$.
+Only a tiny subset of all field modes, namely those carrying $p^+=0$ - the dynamical LF zero modes (ZMs) - can contribute.
 In addition, some modes (like the scalar-field zero mode) which appear as dynamical ones in the conventional ("space-like", SL for short) theory become constrained, that is, non-dynamical, in the LF form of the interacting theory (or vanish in the free theory), and hence cannot contribute to vacuum processes directly.
-A natural question then is if the LF formalism is capable to describe phenomena, related to nontrivial vacuum structure, like spontaneous symmetry breaking.
-More generally, is the LF form of QFT equivalent to the usual SL one, can it reproduce the known results or even predict something truly new?
+The subtle role of the constrained zero modes has been known since the work of Maskawa and Yamawaki \cite{MY}, who analyzed the self-interacting scalar models using the discretized light-cone quantization (DLCQ), that is a finite-volume formulation with fields satisfying (anti)periodic boundary conditions in space variables.
+A natural question is if the LF formalism with its "trivial" vacuum is then capable to describe phenomena, related to nontrivial vacuum structure, like spontaneous symmetry breaking.
+More generally, is the LF form of QFT equivalent to the usual SL one, can it reproduce the known results or even predict some truly new insights?